WBBJ-TV: News operation

 On August 1, 2007, WBBJ debuted new graphics, logo, music, and an updated weather set.
 The station, which had been using Frank Gari's "Image News" music package since 1999, switched to "In-Sink" by Nashville-based company 615 Music.
-Also on this date, the weeknight 5 o'clock newscast dropped the Live at 5 branding and returned to ABC 7 Eyewitness News at 5 which is simulcast on local radio station WFHU (91.5 FM).
+Also on this date, the weeknight 5 p.m. newscast dropped the Live at 5 branding and returned to ABC 7 Eyewitness News at 5 which is simulcast on local radio station WFHU (91.5 FM).
 The ninety-minute weekday morning show became Good Morning West Tennessee.

 In addition to network and syndicated programming, there are local newscast offerings on WBBJ-DT3 through simulcasts with the main channel and broadcasts in new time slots.
 It offers local news weekdays at noon for thirty minutes as well as weeknights at 5:30 and 6:30 seen exclusively on the CBS subchannel.
-As a result, CBS Evening News airs weeknights at 6:00, which is a half-hour later than most affiliates in the Central Time Zone.
+As a result, CBS Evening News airs weeknights at 6 p.m., which is a half-hour later than most affiliates in the Central Time Zone.

 On January 23, 2013, the station debuted a brand new set that has a working newsroom behind the main anchor desk.
 Also, the new set shows the Circle 7 logo, but no longer features the ABC logo, since the station is affiliated with both ABC and CBS.